We get this question all the time: Is my insurance company on my side? Yes and no. Let’s talk about car accidents.

 However, if you’ve been in an accident where the other motorist was not insured (or a hit and run) and you are now filing a claim against your own insurance company, the tables have turned and it is likely that your insurance company is no longer “on your side” when you are communicating with them.

 Unfortunately, for many insurance companies, you represent only a small data point on a quarterly meeting pie graph.
 The person they have assigned to call you has typically been given instructions to try to find ways to get the insurance company out of having to pay the claim.
-Some companies will even assign different callers to you every few weeks so than no one insurance rep gets too attached to your situation.
+Some companies will even assign different callers to you every few weeks, so then no one insurance rep gets too attached to your situation.

 With that in mind, you will want to talk to an experienced, board certified attorney to guide you through your case and defend you from the “tricks” that insurance companies will sometimes try to pull.